Architecture (ARCH)School of Architecture, Planning and Preservation

 Undergraduate Architecture students

-Advising for undergraduates in the College is mandatory each semester.
+Advising for undergraduates in the School is mandatory each semester.

 Student Societies and Professional Organizations

 Scholarships and Financial Assistance

 Please visit our website for scholarship opportunties for current students: www.arch.umd.edu/arch/scholarships